CESARDELATORRE/eShopOnWeb/README.md

 There are several methods for discretizing a continuous variable, in this case we will set a threshold, and then we will transform values over or equal the threshold to true (do recommend), otherwise, to false (do not recommend).
 Finally, the mean by product is used as a threshold.

 Previous transformation is supported by the method `PreProcess()`.
-As result, we will add one column named `Recommend` holding the quantity discretized value (true / false).
+As result, we will add one column named `Recommend` holding Quantity as a discretized value (true / false).

 ```csharp
 var pipeline = new LearningPipeline();